A New Varsity Softball Field for WMHS

 The issue of constructing a new high school has always been in the forefront of any conversation about improving Blatz.
 Since 2008 when my 24-year-old daughter was 13, until now, it's been kind of an urban myth that no one knows where it started, but folks just keep repeating the story that someone else told them.
 The rumor says that Blatz is needed either to build the new school on or as a laydown area for construction materials, depending on who you talk to.
 Two of the three of us working on this proposal are construction professionals, familiar with large projects and we can assure you that the High School site is tight and will require a great deal of planning to execute.
 In our opinion, Contractors would be reluctant to use Blatz if for no other reason than it would require construction vehicles accessing the site through a parking lot being used by High School students/personnel and while K-4 students are being dropped off for school.

 The town has taken the first step toward a new High School which is the submission of the Statement of Interest (SOI).
 Notification of approval (or not) of that SOI will be in December 2019. this leads to the next step- the Invitation to enter the Eligibility Period.
-It is good this process has begun, but it is a process that best case won’t get in the ground until Summer 2024.
+It is good this process has begun, but it is a process that best case won’t get in the ground before Summer 2023.
 Therefore it is premature to speculate that anything has already been established, including the date of breaking ground, the location of the footprint, laydown area, site access during construction, etc. The process will take about 5 years (from January 2019) before they can break ground, providing SOI is approved.
 If you want to look at a viable solution to getting the new High School built, you should be looking toward Walsh Field, which could be relocated as part of the new school work.
 Wakefield needs a new high school, there is no question and that should and will happen regardless of what happens at Blatz, but that should not interfere with the construction of this field.
 Unfortunately with the timeline required for approvals (May), the Softball field construction can not be completed in time for the Varsity team to play their 2019 season there, but we can get it in place for the entirety of the 2020 season.
 That will affect a lot of high school softball players.
 Some will finish their high school careers on a great field while others will play their entire high school careers knowing nothing else.